Erythrocin IV Powder for infusion

 What is in this leaflet

 This leaflet answers some common questions about ERYTHROCIN IV.
 It does not contain all the available information.
-It does not take the place of talking to your doctor or pharmacist.
+It does not take the place of talking to your doctor or nurse.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of your being given ERYTHROCIN IV against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you being given ERYTHROCIN IV against the benefits they expect it will have for you.

 Keep this leaflet.
 You may need to read it again.